NatiG25/ToDoList/README.md

 # To-Do-List

 > Created a simple to do list, where the user can delete, edit, or add any number of tasks.
-The page is also interactive.
+The page also saves the user's books inside the Localstorage.

 ## Built With